ComicalCache/rOSt/README.md

 ```
 will build the kernel and start up a qemu instance booting the kernel.

+### Testing
+Testing works using our own testing framework, located in the `test_framework` directory.
+When writing tests it's <u>important</u> to use the `serial_print!` and `serial_println!` macros for printing output.
+This is because the QEMU instance is hidden and running in the background, as well as exiting after all tests have been ran, sending all output via a serial port to the host machine's stdio. <u>Panics</u> while testing will be appropriately redirected to the serial port and <u>do not</u> require special macros.

+All tests should be placed in the `tests` directory.

+To run tests simply run `cargo test`.

 ### Troubleshooting
 - If the build fails because of usage of unstable features, make sure that you enabled the nightly channel using `rustup default nightly` or try `rustup upgrade`